ldcas-uc3m/TFM/parts/state_of_the_art.typ

 WepSIM distinguishes between three types of interrupts: _exceptions_, errors during the execution of an instruction; _system calls_, a special instruction that executes a handler in privileged mode; and _I/O interrupts_, caused by an I/O device.
-The convention when an interrupt happens (the _interrupt hook_), as shown in @alg:wepsim-hook, is to store the program counter (`PC`) and status register (`SR`) in the stack (marked by the stack pointer register, `SP`), and jump to the interrupt handler.
+The convention when an interrupt happens (the _interrupt hook_)---as shown in #ref(<alg:wepsim-hook>)---is to store the program counter (`PC`) and status register (`SR`) in the stack (marked by the stack pointer register, `SP`), and jump to the interrupt handler.
 WepSIM implements vectored interrupts where, similarly to the mechanism described in @fig:vectored-interrupts, register `RT1` holds the interrupt type#footnote[By convention, values `0x00` to `0x08` are reserved for exceptions and system calls, while values `0x09` to `0xFF` are reserved for I/O devices.], and the interrupt vector table's base address is always `0x0`.
 This value is then multiplied by $4$ to obtain the handler address from memory, and then it stores it in `PC`.
 The vector table must be explicitly set by the user in the "kernel data" memory segment, through the use of the `.kdata` assembly directive.
 At the end of the interrupt handler, the _return from interrupt_ (`reti`) instruction must be executed in order to restore the `PC` and `SR`, as shown in @alg:wepsim-reti.

 #algorithm(
   title: [WepSIM's interrupt hook],